msdrigg/Roam/docs/src/pages/upcoming-work.md

     -   Refer to swiftdat testingmodelcontainer for modelcontainers
     -   Refer to here https://medium.com/appledeveloperacademy-ufpe/how-to-implement-ui-tests-with-swiftui-a-few-examples-636708ee26ad for how to setup tests

-## App Clip

--   AppClip
-    -   Add a "getAShareableLinkToThisDevice" button on settings -> device
-        -   Pre-generate all 1.1M app clip codes and encode ring locations (0.5GB)
-        -   Make a button to "Get a shareable link to the device!" with an image preview to the app clip code (roam color)
-        -   Download the code + link and convert to PNG on device when a device location is changed
-        -   Have the code open up the device as a shared link to an image (with preview!)
-    -   Also make the actual device link sharable

 ## Improve user messaging around info/status management

 -   Update Info/status management to better handle volatile state
-    -   On disconnect, select, button click, move to foreground, app opened -> Restart reconnect loop if disconnected
-    -   Reconnect loop is to exponentially backoff retrying failing connections (0.5s, double, 10s backoff)
-    -   When connected to the device, always disable the network warnings
-    -   When trying to connect to the device, or trying to power on the device, show spinning information icon instead of gray dot
-    -   When powering on the device and succeeding, show an animation on transition from gray -> spinning -> green
     -   When powering on the device with WOL and not connecting after 5 seconds, or when powering on the device and immediately failing, show a warning message underneath the wifi one
         -   “We weren’t able to wake your Roku” (Find out more) (Don’t show again for this device), (X)
         -   Find out more shows some reasons why